 Spray Saline and Suck Out Mucus

 Tilt your baby’s head backwards, and put two drops of saline water in each nostril to soften the mucus.
 Keep your baby’s head in that position for about 20 seconds.
 Then, squeeze the bulb of the syringe, insert the rubber tip of the bulb syringe inside one nostril, close the other nostril with one finger, slowly release the bulb to collect the mucus and saline water, then gently remove the syringe.
 Clean the syringe by squeezing the mucus out and repeat the same with the other nostril.

-Watch for warning signs.
-If the home remedies do not help to improve your baby’s condition, then get in touch with a doctor and seek his/her advice.
-If your baby is extremely uncomfortable, crying during feeds, constantly touching his/her ears while crying, or has teary eyes, then your baby may be suffering from something more than cold.
+If the home remedies do not help to improve your baby’s condition, then get in touch with a doctor and seek his advice.
+If your baby is extremely uncomfortable, crying during feeds, constantly touching his ears while crying, or has teary eyes, then your baby may be suffering from something more than cold.

-Tips to Minimise Chances of Getting Sick by Cold
+Tips to Minimise the Chances of Getting a Cold

 By following basic hygiene at home and outside, you can help to minimize the number of times your baby gets cold.
-Here are few preventive measures that will minimize the chances of your baby falling sick by a cold.
+Here are a few preventive measures that will minimise the chances of your baby falling sick by a cold.